Violent CrimesAggressive Criminal Defense Available to Fight For Your Future

 These crimes can carry serious punishments if a prosecutor can reach a conviction, including life in prison with no possibility of parole.
 Others, such as forcible rape or sexual assault require you to register as a sex offender upon release from prison.

 Building a Strong Defense For Your Case

 Being sentenced to jail greatly impacts your life.
 A violent crime conviction would follow you, even after your release.
 For this reason, it is important to fight these charges to avoid conviction or reduce the charges to a less serious offense.
 Tucson violent crimes attorney Carlos A. Medina works to reduce charges or have them dismissed and will aggressively defend your rights at every stage of the legal process.
-We offer legal services in English and Spanish and are available 24/7.
+We offer legal services in English and Spanish.

 If you are facing charges for a violent crime, contact our Tucson violent crimes lawyer immediately at (520) 251-9561 to discuss your legal options.

 Do I have to consent to a search of my home or vehicle?A: The Fourth Amendment to the U.S. Constitution offers protection against unreasonable searches and seizures.
 This means that law enforcement cannot simply search you or your property or make an arrest without probable cause.
 You have the right to refuse a law enforcement officer’s request to search your car or your home, but if they have a warrant or believe they have probable cause, they may be able to conduct a search.
 If you believe your property was illegally searched, an attorney can assess the situation and determine whether this can be used to your advantage in challenging your arrest or charges.

 What are my rights if I'm arrested?A: If you’re arrested, you have the right to remain silent.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided to you.
 These rights are essential, as anything you say or do after you are taken into custody may be used against you in court.
 Exercise your rights and protect your interests.